"You people are cursed. All of you cursed. Cursed by love."

 As Pig Cupid (the character) suggested, it had occurred to me that it would be interesting to hybridize: (a) the comfortable, paragraph-based flow of the traditional short story and (b) the airy directness, stark scene divisions, and active, present tense verb structure of the screenplay.
 In so doing, one might be able to engineer a textual bridge that would connect production spaces and readers' armchairs.
 As single-sitting, three act, character-driven genres, the short story and screenplay seem to reach toward conjunction anyway, even outside the context of this particular expression.
 And since I live and work in Southern California, and since the screenplay is effectively the region's native literary art form, any indigenous form of short fiction might very well look like I've presented it here.
 (It's "pretty to think so," anyway.)

 In this way, Pig Cupid is a living, evolving text, and I'm at peace knowing I'll inevitably die with pieces of the clay still misshapen and unfired.
 This is the nature of writing for the web, outside the context of legacy media, beyond leather binding and hard pages and ink stains.
-This is the nature of all work, really, as brief expressions of mortal life.
-And when I'm haunting the hall of my ancestors, fearlessly trading life stories with mothers and fathers (some of whom I'm reuniting with, others I'm meeting for the first time), Pig Cupid may very well be someone else's companion.
+This is the nature of all work, really, and its brief intersections with mortal life.
+And when I'm haunting the hall of my ancestors, fearlessly trading life stories with mothers and fathers I'm reuniting with, and those I'm meeting for the first time, Pig Cupid may very well be someone else's companion.

 He's an eternal spirit haunting mortal shoulders, and for the moment, and for a few years more, those shoulders belong to me.